CCrashZer0/TomGhost/ReadMe.md

 ```
 ![rootFlag](images/rootFlag.png "rootFlag")

-# Congratulations you have just completed the Tomghost challange!
+# Congratulations you have just completed the Tomghost challenge!